This page may contain affiliate links, see our disclaimer here.

 Beautiful local accommodation in two local homes, named Therisso Homes, with traditional construction, stone and wood and plenty of local character, these very affordable guesthouses ensure a unique Cretan local experience in the hills of the Lefka Ori, amongst the mountain people.

-In the village, you will discover the Elia Villas, typical of the architecture of the region, featuring two split level villas with their own fireplace.
+In the village, you will discover the Elia Villas (pictured above), typical of the architecture of the region, featuring two split level villas with their own fireplace.

 Just on the outskirts of the village is this wonderful property Oreinothea (pictured above and below) which literally means - mountain view - and boy does it have a great view!
 Get away from it all into pure peace and quiet in this well-appointed holiday home, with pool, balcony and all amenities, plenty of parking, this home sleeps four.

 Here you will see the scenery as driving from north to south along the valley...

 Below see the location of the village on the map of Crete.